Stochastic Greedy Algorithms For Multiple Measurement Vectors: Conclusions

 \section{Conclusions}

-In this paper, we study the multiple measurement vector sparse reconstruction problem, which is of great importance in a large amount of signal processing applications.
-We propose two stochastic greedy algorithms, MStoIHT and MStoGradMP, together with their respective accelerated versions by applying the mini-batching technique.
-Our convergence analysis has shown theoretically that the proposed algorithms converge faster than their concatenated SMV counterparts.
-A variety of numerical experiments on linear systems and video frame processing have shown that the proposed algorithms outperform the concatenated SMV algorithms in terms of efficiency, accuracy and robustness to the noise.
+In this paper, we study the MMV joint sparse signal reconstruction problem, which is of great importance in a large amount of signal processing applications.
+One straightforward way is to columnwise concatenate results obtained by solving the SMV sparse signal recovery problem.
+However, concatenated SMV algorithms may not enforce joint sparsity of the approximated solutions.
+To address this issue, we propose two stochastic greedy algorithms, MStoIHT and MStoGradMP, together with their respective accelerated versions by applying the mini-batching technique.
+Our convergence analysis has shown that the proposed algorithms converge faster than their concatenated SMV counterparts.
+Moreover, we theoretically justify the applicability of the proposed algorithms to the distributed compressive sensing problem.
+To the best of our knowledge, this is the first work to use the term ``concatenated SMV algorithms'' with theoretical discussions on their convergence.
+A variety of numerical experiments on linear systems and video recovery have demonstrated that the proposed algorithms outperform the concatenated SMV algorithms in terms of efficiency, accuracy and robustness to the noise.